RobRendell/gTove/README.md

 * By selecting a map (by clicking/tapping it), map can be moved, elevated, rotated.
 * The GM has a current tabletop, with a unique URL.
 The URL can be shared with players, and they can view the tabletop.
 * Peer-to-peer sharing of actions between everyone on the current tabletop (use tabletop ID as peer-to-peer key).
+* Show Google icon for the logged in user, and for connected users.

 ## Plans/TODO

-* Show user icons for logged in user, and for connected users.
-* Loading while events are being dispatched can cause the new client to crash (no such ID in redux store)
+* Loading the scenario while events are being dispatched can cause the loading client to crash.
 * Changing tabletop when one is already selected should pop out a new window/tab (since we can't currently change signalChannelId on peerNode)
 * Remove things from the tabletop.
 Clear the tabletop.